Written by Joshua Malin

 Laser eye surgery is a medical procedure where an ophthalmologist (a specialist eye surgeon) uses a computer-controlled excimer laser to reshape the surface of your eye.
 It’s used to correct or improve eyesight issues like:

-According to healthdirect, the Australian Government’s health resource, laser eye surgery can also treat health-related conditions, like eye diseases and some cases of age-related macular degeneration (the macular is part of the retina at the back of your eye).4 Depending on your treatment, the surgery may take around 10-20 minutes per eye.
+Laser eye surgery can also treat health-related conditions, like eye diseases and some cases of age-related macular degeneration.4 Depending on your treatment, the surgery may take around 10-20 minutes per eye.

-Before you can receive laser eye surgery, you will need to book an appointment to assess your suitability for the procedure.
-To be eligible, you typically need to:
+Before you can receive laser eye surgery, you’ll need to book an appointment to assess your suitability for the procedure.
+To be eligible, you typically need to:4

-Our health expert, Lana Hambilton, has some tips on how to get laser eye surgery without breaking the bank.
+Our health expert, Steven Spicer, has some tips on how to get laser eye surgery without breaking the bank.

 The benefits of laser eye surgery do come at a cost.
-Since Medicare doesn’t typically contribute towards this type of treatment, you will be required to pay the full cost unless you hold an eligible extras policy.
-Even then, you are likely to have out-of-pocket expenses so ensure you are fully aware of the associated costs prior to treatment.
+Since Medicare doesn’t typically contribute towards this type of treatment, you’ll need to pay the full cost unless you hold an eligible extras policy.
+Even then, you’re likely to have out-of-pocket expenses, so ensure you’re fully aware of the costs prior to treatment.

 Do your research on the specialist, their clinic and which type of surgery will best suit your needs before locking it in.
-If you are planning to take out an eligible extras policy to help with the cost, it is a good idea to do so early as laser eye surgery can carry a significant waiting period.
+If you’re planning to take out an eligible extras policy to help with the cost, it’s a good idea to do so early as laser eye surgery can carry a significant waiting period.

 LASIK (laser-assisted in situ keratomileusis) eye surgery is a type of laser vision correction where a surgeon uses a laser to create a thin flap of superficial cornea, which they then fold back.5 The surgeon uses the laser to reshape your corneal tissue to treat your eye condition.
 Afterwards, they place the cornea flap back down, which adheres itself naturally.

-LASIK laser eye surgery is helpful for those with short-sightedness, long-sightedness and astigmatism.
-However, if your surgeon deems your corneas too thin or irregularly shaped, you may not be suitable for LASIK.
+LASIK eye surgery is helpful for those with short-sightedness, long-sightedness and astigmatism.
+However, you may not be suitable for LASIK if your surgeon deems your corneas too thin or irregularly shaped.

 PRK (photorefractive keratectomy), sometimes referred to as ASLA (advanced surface laser), is a laser eye surgery procedure where the surgeon removes the layer of cells covering your cornea.5 The surgeon then uses the laser to reshape your cornea to correct your eye condition, before applying a type of contact lens that acts like a bandage to help your eye heal.

-ReLEx (Refractive Lenticule Extraction) eye surgery is where the surgeon creates a lenticule – a tissue disc – inside your cornea.5 The surgeon then removes this disc through a tiny incision in your cornea.
+ReLEx (Refractive Lenticule Extraction) eye surgery is a surgical procedure where a surgeon creates a lenticule – a tissue disc – inside your cornea.5 The surgeon then removes this disc through a tiny incision in your cornea.
 This bladeless procedure might suit patients who aren’t suitable for LASIK.
-The quicker cornea healing time also means you may be able to return to certain activities, like contact sports, sooner.
+The quicker cornea healing time also means you may be able to return sooner to certain activities, like contact sports.

 During ICL (implantable collamer or contact lens) eye surgery, a surgeon makes a small incision in the surface of your eye before they insert a soft lens behind your iris (which sits in front of your natural lens).5 The opening in your cornea will seal on its own.